Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: Introduction

 \section{Introduction}

 Scalable and universal quantum computers are expected to be the next generation beyond classical computers.
 Among the various platforms, neutral atom quantum computers are particularly promising candidates, as they have demonstrated key functionalities required for fault-tolerant quantum computation~\cite{Bluvstein2023-sm}.
-Rydberg atoms possess desirable properties as qubits, such as long coherence times~\cite{Young2020-st, Jenkins2022-im, Klusener2024-yu} and high controllability in arrays~\cite{Barredo2016-sb, Barredo2018-ts, Bluvstein2022-ll}.
+Rydberg atoms possess desirable properties as qubits, such as long coherence times~\cite{Young2020-st, Jenkins2022-im, Klusener2024-yu, Ma2022-dt} and high controllability in arrays~\cite{Barredo2016-sb, Barredo2018-ts, Bluvstein2022-ll, Ma2022-dt}.

 However, significant hurdles remain to be overcome, including atom loss—the disappearance of qubits caused by the escape of atoms from optical tweezers—and leakage errors, which occur when atom states leak out of the computational qubit space due to imperfect operations during the execution of quantum gates.
-To address those problems, it has been shown that leakage errors and atom loss are detectable using Rydberg gates~\cite{gottesman1997stabilizer, Preskill1997-ii, Saffman2016-br, Chow2024-fb}, and methods to convert leakage errors to erasure errors via Rydberg excitation have also been proposed~\cite{Wu2022-uy, Ma2023-jp, Scholl2023-gw}.
+To address those problems, it has been shown that leakage errors and atom loss are detectable using Rydberg gates~\cite{gottesman1997stabilizer, Preskill1997-ii, Saffman2016-br, Chow2024-fb}, and methods to convert leakage errors induced by Rydberg excitation to erasure errors have also been proposed~\cite{Wu2022-uy, Ma2023-jp, Scholl2023-gw}.
 Therefore, these techniques allow atom loss and leakage errors to be treated as erasure errors.

 Fortunately, surface codes are known to tolerate erasure errors using super stabilizers~\cite{Stace2010-ka, Nagayama2017-gq}.
 However, these studies have not revealed the limitations of the surface code when erasure errors increase dynamically and accumulate on an array—a behavior commonly observed in neutral atom quantum devices.